Healthy Homes Assessment Havelock North Central

 Home Assessments Havelock North Central for Rental Properties

-• Is the ceiling insulation in require of topping up? require to be topped up or replaced?
+• Is the ceiling insulation in require of topping up? require replenishment or replacement?

-• Is the heater equipped with sufficient capacity?
+• Does the heat pump have sufficient capacity?

-• Is there adequate drainage and draught stopping?
+• Is there adequate drainage and the draught is stopped?

 • Does the home have adequate ventilation?
 This includes extractor fans?